 Know more here.

-For cross-functional teams that are involved in the development and management of new product or service offerings, from companies that want to create or improve their development process, to ensure value creation and business growth in a highly competitive environment.
+For cross-functional teams that are involved in the development and management of new products or services offerings, from companies that want to create or improve their development process, to ensure value creation and business growth in a highly competitive environment.

 Know more here.